XcalableMP/manual/en/gmove.rst

 Communication of duplicated array and scalar values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Not only distributed arrays but also duplicated arrays and scalar variables can be described on the right hand side.
+Not only distributed arrays but also duplicated arrays and scalar variables can be described on the right-hand side.

 * XMP/C program